 The Company is a one-bank holding company incorporated under the laws of the State of Mississippi on February 16, 1982.
-The Company is the sole shareholder of The Citizens Bank of Philadelphia ("Bank").
+The Company is the sole shareholder of The Citizens Bank of Philadelphia (the "Bank").
 The Company does not have any subsidiaries other than the Bank.
+The "Company," "we," or "our," as used herein, includes the Bank, unless the context otherwise requires.

 The Bank was opened on February 8, 1908 as The First National Bank of Philadelphia.
 In 1917, the Bank surrendered its national charter and obtained a state charter, at which time the name of the Bank was changed to The Citizens Bank of Philadelphia, Mississippi.
-At December 31, 2015, the Bank was the largest bank headquartered in Neshoba County, Mississippi, with total assets of \$973.5 million and total deposits of \$753.4 million.
+At December 31, 2016, the Bank was the largest bank headquartered in Neshoba County, Mississippi, with total assets of \$1.025 billion and total deposits of \$760.152 million.
 For more information regarding the assets, revenue and profits of the Company, refer to the Consolidated Financial Statements of the Company contained in Item 8, "Financial Statements and Supplementary Data."
+The Company's only reportable segment is the assets and cash flow of the Bank, resulting in revenues of \$37,747,661, operating profit of \$6,949,153 and total assets of \$1,024,898,099 for the Company as of December 31, 2016.